2015: Deep View: An algorithm for better chess commentary

-Maurice Ashley learned how to play chess on the streets of deep Brooklyn.
+Director’s fellow Maurice Ashley learned how to play chess on the streets of deep Brooklyn.
 There, lively commentary naturally accompanied intergenerational game play, making what is more globally known as a rather stoic, silence-induced game into something more like a spectator sport.
-So when Ashley became a chess grandmaster, he felt determined to not just play the game well, but to commit himself to finding ways to use the stories generated from a game to inspire others.
+So when Ashley became a chess grandmaster, he felt determined not just to play the game well, but also to commit himself to finding ways of using the stories generated from a game to inspire others.

-In November 2012, MIT Media Lab faculty member Kevin Slavin was attending the Director’s Fellows event in New York City when he witnessed Ashley dramatizing a play-by-play post-tournament debrief with a team of middle school chess players at Hunter College Prep in New York City.
-“Maurice could see into players minds in ways that other humans can’t,” says Slavin,“he could change the data on a piece of paper into a stories.”
+In November of 2012, MIT Media Lab faculty member Kevin Slavin was attending the Director’s Fellow Program event in New York City when he witnessed Ashley dramatizing a play-by-play, post-tournament debrief with a team of middle school chess players at Hunter College Prep.
+“Maurice could see into players’ minds in ways that other humans can’t,” said Slavin.“He could change the data on a piece of paper into stories.”

-Deep View debuted at Ashley’s Millionaire Chess Open event in October 2014 in Las Vegas, Nevada.
+Deep View debuted at Ashley’s Millionaire Chess Open event in Las Vegas, Nevada during October of 2014.
 The grandmasters who played at the tournament used digital chess boards, which sent information about each move they make in real time to Borenstein’s computer.
-Borenstein, who was sitting alongside the live video production team backstage, then blasted the information he was getting to the switchboard, and the switchboard operators sent the data Stylized graphics display player statistics and strenghs like a baseball card, while a ticker below each player’s name shows the percentage chance of them winning.
+Borenstein, who was sitting alongside the live video production team backstage, then blasted the information he was getting to the switchboard, and the switchboard operators sent the data.
+Stylized graphics displayed player statistics and strengths like a baseball card, while a ticker below each player’s name showed the percentage chance of them winning.

 “Deep View can provide analysis on the fly and can help tell stories,” Slavin says.
 “It will point out when players deviate from their usual play, as well as their strengths and weaknesses.”